Nehari manifold optimization and its application for finding unstable solutions of semilinear elliptic PDEs: Symmetry-breaking phenomenon of the H enon equation

 Existing researches show that the symmetry of the ground state is related to the parameters $p$ and $l$.
 Inspired by the interesting numerical observations in \cite{2000Algorithms} on the symmetry-breaking phenomenon, it is proved in \cite{2002NON} that if $\Omega$ is a $N$-dimensional unit ball with $N\geq 2$, for any subcritical exponent $p$, there exists a symmetry-breaking critical value $l^*(p)>0$ s.t. the ground state is no longer symmetric provided $l>l^*(p)$.
 For the case where $\Omega=(-1,1)$ and $1<p<\infty$, the theoretical result $0<l^*(p)<4/(p-1)$ is presented in \cite{WOS:000457113400007}.
 While in numerical aspects, the symmetry-breaking critical value is numerically estimated as $l^*(p)|_{p=3}= 0.5886933$ for $\Omega = (-1/2,1/2)^2$ in \cite{2008Yang} and $l^*(p)|_{p=3}\in[1.2, 1.25]$ for $\Omega = (-1/2,1/2)$ in \cite{2021Numerical}.
 However, the exact value of the symmetry-breaking critical value $l^*(p)$ has not yet been given in theory.
 In addition, until now, no approximate results for the dependency of the symmetry-breaking critical value $l^*(p)$ w.r.t. $p$ has been shown.

-In this section, we concentrate on the symmetry-breaking phenomenon of ground states of H\'enon equation \eqref{eq:henon} when $\Omega = (-1,1)$ and $\Omega = \{(x,y):x^2+y^2<1\}$, and aim to numerically study the relationship of the symmetry-breaking critical value $l^*(p)$ and the exponent $p$.
-Note that, if $u(\mathbf{x})$ solves \eqref{eq:henon}, then for any $R>0$, $R^{(l+2)/(p-1)}u(R\mathbf{x})$ is exactly the solution to H\'enon equation \eqref{eq:henon} on the domain $R^{-1}\Omega$.
-Thus, the radius does not effect the symmetry of the ground state.
+In this section, we concentrate on the symmetry-breaking phenomenon of ground states of the H\'enon equation \eqref{eq:henon} when $\Omega = (-1,1)$ and $\Omega = \{(x,y):x^2+y^2<1\}$, and aim to numerically study the relationship of the symmetry-breaking critical value $l^*(p)$ and the exponent $p$.
+The ground states are computed by {\bf Algorithm~\ref*{alg:NMOM}$'$} following the parameter settings in Section~\ref{sec:numer-details}.
+Note that, if $u(\mathbf{x})$ solves \eqref{eq:henon}, then for any $R>0$, $R^{(l+2)/(p-1)}u(R\mathbf{x})$ is exactly the solution to the H\'enon equation \eqref{eq:henon} on the domain $R^{-1}\Omega$.
+Thus, the radius does not affect the symmetry of the ground state.
 Our computations use a non-radial initial guess given in \eqref{eq:initial-v0} in order to preferentially find the non-radially symmetric ground states (if exist).
 Through extensive computations, we can observe and conclude the following numerical findings.